A well-rounded card that offers $0 annual fee, a strong intro APR and cashback rewards.

 The Chase Freedom® credit card is impressively well-rounded.
 With a $0 annual fee, a solid signup bonus, a long intro APR and attractive cash back, it’s an uncommon card that brings seemingly everything to the table.

-You’ll earn 5% cash back in quarterly rotating categories — up to $1,500 in combined purchases each quarter, then it drops to 1% cash back.
+You’ll earn 5% cash back in rotating categories for each quarter you activate — up to $1,500 in combined purchases, then it drops to 1% cash back.
 On everything else, you’ll earn 1% cash back.
 That can add up to a sizable haul, especially if you like adjusting your spending to take advantage of various rewards categories.

 ANNUAL FEE: $0

 A $0 annual fee makes it easy to keep the Chase Freedom® credit card long term.